M. Kumarasamy College of Engineering: Value added courses

-Transmitting information on placement interviews to the alumni through group mail ids.

 College library

 The Library started its service in 2000 as a part of MKCE.
 The fully computerized Library Information Systems helps the staff and students tremendously in day-to-day operations.

 The Library uses LIPS-i-NET software system with barcode scanning facility.
 Every document in the Library bears a barcode tag that is used for its circulation.

 Science and humanities

 Maths

 The Mathematics Department was established in the year 2000 with the destination of offering basic knowledge to the undergraduate students in Science and Technology.
 It fulfills the basic needs of undergraduate students and strengthens their knowledge in mathematics.

 Physics

 The physics department was established in the year 2000 with the destination of offering basic knowledge to the undergraduate students in Science and Technology.
 It fulfills the basic needs of undergraduate students and strengthens their knowledge in physics.